Moldova’s pro-EU party wins clear parliamentary majority, defeating pro-Russian groups

 CHISINAU, Moldova (AP) — Moldova’s pro-Western governing party won a clear parliamentary majority, defeating pro-Russian groups in an election that was widely viewed as a stark choice between East and West.

-With nearly all polling station reports counted, electoral data showed the pro-EU Party of Action and Solidarity, or PAS, had 50.1% of the vote, while the pro-Russian Patriotic Electoral Bloc has 24.2%.
+With nearly all polling station reports counted on Monday, electoral data showed the pro-EU Party of Action and Solidarity, or PAS, had 50.1% of the vote, while the pro-Russian Patriotic Electoral Bloc has 24.2%.
 The Russia-friendly Alternativa Bloc came third, followed by the populist Our Party.
 The right-wing Democracy at Home party also won enough votes to enter parliament.

 The tense ballot Sunday pitted the governing PAS against several Russia-friendly opponents but no viable pro-European partners.
 Electoral data indicate the party will hold a clear majority of about 55 of the 101 seats in the legislature.